Trade Nation review

 Markets: Forex, Indices, US shares, UK shares, commodities

 About Trade Nation

 Their spreads are amongst the lowest you will get out there and their execution is excellent.
 They do offer an MT4 option which now comes with tight variable spreads with no commission and is as fast as MT4 accounts can be.
 Overall the offering is suitable for day trading, swing and position trading.

-As already mentioned you would not be selecting this broker if you want an all singing and dancing trading platform.
+You would not be selecting this broker if you want an all singing and dancing trading platform.
 It is very basic but very fast which is there aim.
 It is ideal for beginners and regular traders.

 It is easier enough to work around.
 I think that the lack of distractions on a brokerage is a good thing.
 You can find all the data elsewhere if you are that way inclined.

 You can hedge on the platform, so you can use it for both day trading and swing trading.
 Just remember to click on the hedge option on the deal ticket if you wish to do this.